Grantley Adams International Airport: Concorde Museum

 To the east of the main Grantley Adams Airport is the old Spencers Plantation, part of the new expanded airport grounds and site of the British Airways 8534 m2 Concorde museum.
-The museum features a dedicated hall where one of the retired Concorde aircraft BAC/SNIAS Concorde 212 G-BOAE is now on display as a loan to the Government of Barbados.
+The museum featured a dedicated hall where one of the 20 retired Concorde aircraft BAC/SNIAS Concorde 212 G-BOAE is now on display as a loan to the Government of Barbados.

-On 2 November 1977 G-BOAE was the same aircraft that Queen Elizabeth II traveled flying from GAIA to London Heathrow, England.
+On 2 November 1977 G-BOAE was the same aircraft that Queen Elizabeth II traveled flying from Grantley Adams to London Heathrow, England.
 That occasion was the first visit by Concorde to Barbados.

-"Alpha Echo" was the last Concorde to fly supersonic on 17 November 2003, on its delivery flight to Barbados.
+The Concorde Experience closed on 1 July 2018 and in November 2024 the hangar was repurposed into a new departures terminal for air-sea passengers.